Igigog/anomaly-modding-book/src/tutorials/addons/mcm.md

 `ui_mcm.simple_press(id, key, functor)`

-- `id`: a unique identifer for your event
+- `id`: a unique identifier for your event
 - `key`: the key passed into the `on_key_hold` callback
 - `function`: table {function, parameters} To be executed, when it is determined that the key press is not long or double (or multi-press in general)